grmkris/Closet---eth-global-Buenoes-Aires-2026/DEMO_SCRIPT.md

 ### Main Tweet:
 ```
-🎯 AI Stilist: Autonomous fashion agents that actually shop for you
+🎯 Closet: Autonomous fashion agents that actually shop for you

 Built @ETHGlobal with:
 🔷 @0xPolygon - x402 autonomous payments